Why use the Multipoint program?

 There are many reasons for minor variations in the measuring results.
 For example vibrations from neighbouring machines, temperature variation and bearing clearances.
 The direction of measurement has also influence on the result.
 Piston engines and reciprocating compressors create a slightly oval movement on the outgoing shaft when rotated, and machines resting on damper feet may have unexpected movement during alignment.

-Since the Multipoint program allows multiple readings to be recorded, we will be able to make, what we very simplified can call an “average”.
-But it’s not only the number of points that count.
-The angular position has a great influence on the result.
-The program guides the user with red and green color to select the positions that will improve the accuracy most.
+Since the Multipoint measurement method allows multiple readings to be recorded, we will be able to make, what we very simplified can call an “average”.

 Multipoint will use the ”average” to calculate the center of rotation.